Dnipro: Stalin-era industrialisation

 The surrounding countryside was devastated by the policy of forced collectivisation and grain seizures.
 Peasants had died en masse during the Holodomor of 1932–33.
-Dnipropetrovsk Oblast in the years 1932–33 lost 3.5 to 9.8 million people.
-Making it one of the most affected areas of the famine.
+Dnipropetrovsk Oblast in the years 1932–33 lost 3.5 to 9.8 million people, making it one of the most affected areas of the famine.

 Drawn by employment in the expanding heavy industry, the survivors changed the ethnic composition of the city.
-The percentage of residents recorded as Ukrainian rose from 36 percent of the population in 1926 to 54.6 percent in 1939.
+The percentage of residents recorded as Ukrainian rose from 36 per cent of the population in 1926 to 54.6 per cent in 1939.
 The Russian percentage fell from 31.6 to 23.4, and the Jewish share fell from 26.8 to 17.9.
 The city's population during the Interwar period grew rapidly.
 368,000 people lived in Dnipropetrovsk in 1932.
 In the 1939 Soviet Census, this number had grown to more than half a million (500,662 people).

 Soviet Ukrainization and Korenizatsiya were implemented in Dnipropetrovsk.
 The Communist party of Ukraine organized special courses in Ukrainian studies.
 Soviet authorities greatly increased the number of schools, and by the mid-1930s had eradicate illiteracy in the city.
 New universities were opened.
 At the end of the 1930s Dnipropetrovsk had 10 higher and 19 special educational institutions.
 In the 1930s a significant number of new secondary schools and hospitals were built in the city, and city parks were improved.

 The Great Purge, following the Assassination of Sergei Kirov, also reached Dnipropetrovsk.
 In 1935 the Dnipropetrovsk NKVD arrested 182 "Trotskyists".
 In 1935, 235 alleged "internal enemies" were executed, including a few university rectors.
 In 1936, 526 people were executed.
 In 1937, the regional administration of the NKVD killed 16,421 people.